Skip to Content

 Mower muffler

-If on the other hand, you need to remove it, use caution, muffler bolts often break when removing.
+If, on the other hand, you need to remove it, use caution; muffler bolts often break when removed.

 Remove Mower Valve Cover